 EPI is a limited liability company established on 5 February 2014.
 The registered address is at Na poříčí 1079/3a, Nové Město, 110 00 Praha 1, Czech Republic.
 EP Industries is a parent company of Litostroj Power d.o.o.
-Group ("LP Group"), Litostroj Turkey Türbin Imalat Sanay ve Tic.
-A.Ş. and LITOSTROJ Holding US, and directly owns 100% of shares in these entities.
+Group ("LP Group"), LITOSTROJ Holding US, and directly owns 100% of shares in these entities as of the date of these financial statements.